-Please refer to the section on policy implementation for the functions that have been delegated to different, named members of staff at Spixworth Infant School.
+Please refer to the section on policy implementation for the functions that have been delegated to different, named members of staff.

 In addition we can refer to the Community Nursing Team, where medical needs are particularly complex, for support for drawing up Individual Healthcare Plans, provide or commission specialist medical training, liaison with lead clinicians and advice or support in relation to pupils with medical conditions.